phrawzty/katacoda/get-started-woo/populate-the-readme.md

 For now, let's just pop a brief description of our integration into the **Overview** section:
 > This integration queries a webpage and looks for a specific string.

+Before moving on, make a note of the **Service Checks** section—we'll circle back to that later on.